ufs-community/uwtools/docs/sections/user_guide/yaml/files.rst

 File Blocks
 ===========

 File blocks define files to be staged in a target directory as copies or symbolic links.
-Keys in such blocks specify destination paths relative to the target directory, and values specify source paths.
+Keys in such blocks specify either absolute destination paths, or destination paths relative to the target directory.
+Values specify source paths.

 Example block: